thelia-modules/SiretManagement/Readme.md

 The siret.js hook call is not required, as the address fields are not present in the account-update.html file.

-A template is provided for defualt and modern template.
+A template is provided for default and modern template.

 This module has no dependency on JQuery.